socketio/socket.io-client/README.md

     Fired when a connection is attempted, passing the transport name.

+- *connect*

+  Fired when we connected with the namespace end point

 - *connect_failed*

     Fired when the connection timeout occurs after the last connection attempt.